iotaap/iotaap-hapi/CONTRIBUTING.md

 5. Push to the branch (`git push origin feature/spaceship`)
 6. Create a new Pull Request to the **dev** branch

+## After PR

+Your PR will be reviewed by us and it must pass various predefined tests, finally, your PR will be merged with our **dev** branch.
+Once in a while we merge **dev** and **master** branches and create a new release.
+We will handle version updating, final CHANGELOG, and similar procedures.

 ## Conventions

 Keep it consistent!